 Federal judge casts doubt on Trump's Wisconsin lawsuit

-MADISON, Wis. — A federal judge Thursday cast doubt on President Donald Trump's lawsuit that seeks to overturn Joe Biden's win in Wisconsin, saying siding with Trump would be “the most remarkable ruling in the history of this court or the federal judiciary.”
+MADISON, Wis. — A federal judge Thursday cast doubt on President Donald Trump's lawsuit that seeks to overturn Joe Biden's win in Wisconsin, declaring it “incredible” that Trump didn't raise the issues before the election and that siding with him would be “the most remarkable ruling in the history of this court or the federal judiciary.”

 Trump is pursuing extraordinary attempts to overturn Biden's win with a pair of lawsuits in Wisconsin, in federal and state courts.
-Hearings on both cases were scheduled for Thursday.
 In the state case, Trump wants to disqualify more than 221,000 ballots and in the federal case he wants to give the GOP-controlled Legislature the power to name Trump the winner.

-At the beginning of arguments in the federal case, U.S. District Judge Brett Ludwig marveled at Trump's request.
+U.S. District Judge Brett Ludwig, a Trump appointee, marveled at the president's request at Thursday's hearing.
+Ludwig said he hoped to rule in the next couple of days.

+Trump’s attorneys are urging the courts to act quickly so he can appeal any adverse ruling before members of the Electoral College meet on Monday and cast Wisconsin’s 10 votes for Biden.

 “It’s not lost on me that this is a political case, obviously, and that the relief that’s been requested, if that relief were granted, this would be a most remarkable proceeding and probably the most remarkable ruling in the history of this court or the federal judiciary," Ludwig said.

-Ludwig, a Trump appointee, had previously called the Trump request “bizarre” and “very odd.”
+Ludwig had previously called the Trump request “bizarre” and “very odd.”
+On Thursday, he asked Trump's attorneys why the lawsuit wasn't filed before the election.

+“The response that I heard today was the plaintiffs had too much going on, they couldn’t pay attention to what issues were being raise in the state of Wisconsin," Ludwig said.
+"That strikes me as incredible.”

+Trump’s attorney Bill Bock said some of the issues they were challenging, such as the installation of ballot drop boxes, didn't happen until mid-October.

 “In what area of American life is it more important that the rules be followed and the playing field be level than in an election for president of the United States?”
 Bock said.